inductiva/inductiva/docs/Home.md

 clusters.
 This complexity can restrict the potential of engineers and scientists to fully exploit these tools.

-Inductiva facilitates this process by acting as an intermediary between users and high-performance computational resources.
+The Inductiva API facilitates this process by acting as an intermediary between users and high-performance computational resources.
 It simplifies the task of scaling, eliminating the need for specialized systems engineering or an in-house high-performance computing (HPC) team.

 In essence, **Inductiva's focus lies in simplifying the underlying computational infrastructure**, allowing users to focus on their simulations without worrying about the complexities of computational resources, opening up new possibilities in the field of simulation-based research and analysis.

-## What are Inductiva API's core funtionalities?
+## What are the Inductiva API's core funtionalities?
 Inductiva designed the core funtionalities of its API tool to facilitate various tasks in a computational environment with minimal coding effort.
 It will allow you to: